ku-dml/mol-infer/README.md

    ```

 Instructions should appear on your terminal.\
-Each package includes two procedure: `train` and `infer`.
+Each package includes two options: `train` and `infer`.
 - `train`\
   Calculate descriptors for molecules and train an ANN or LLR.
 - `infer`\
   Takes the output of `train` as input.\
   Generate molecules with desired properties.

-To run examples, leave it blank and press enter when asked to provide input files or parameters.
-Default values will be used.
+To run examples, leave every input blank and press enter.
+Default values will be used.\
 Please see the documents in each package for details about how to prepare input files and choose the proper parameters.

 ## Acknowledgement